 What works much better in Season 2 is the slightly higher stakes of Payton campaigning to be a State Senator in New York.
 It’s just serious enough to give the show a good amount of material, while still making efforts to secure victory equally ridiculous.
 The result is a far more cohesive story that manages to generate far more laughs than its initial season.

-Most of the characters that roll over from Season 1 feel out of place here.
+It’s the characters that roll over from Season 1 that feel out of place here.
 Much of Payton’s classmates from his high school campaign now work for his State Senate campaign, but their character development is stunted.
-They are basically there to provide occasional comedic relief and go behind Payton’s back, which they already did in the previous season.
-The constant need for the series to surprise also means that characters make completely out of character decisions, creating a fog as to who anyone really is at their core.
+They are there to provide occasional comedic relief and go behind Payton’s back, which they already did in the previous season.
+The constant need for the series to surprise also means that the cast make completely out of character decisions, creating a fog as to who anyone really is at their core.

 Without getting into spoilers, the ending, which sets up what Payton will be campaigning for in a potential Season 3, does seem to go a little overboard.
-It’s too big of a jump for where his character currently is, regardless of how much political stardom the he achieved in the highly publicized race.
-This is likely because Murphy wants the series to only last about three seasons, but it undercuts the small shred of realism the show has for the political sphere.
+It’s too big of a jump for where his character currently is, regardless of how much political stardom he achieved in the highly publicized race.
+This is likely because Murphy wants the series to only last about one season more, but it undercuts the small shred of realism the show has for the political sphere.

-The Politician does give the most interesting introspective into the moral complications of campaigning and being an elected official.
-For that reason, along with the great performances of Light and Middler, this series does enough to be a worthwhile watch for anyone who isn’t completely sick of politics at this point.
+The Politician does manage to give the most interesting introspective into the moral complications of campaigning and being an elected official I’ve seen in a while.
+For that reason, along with the stellar performances of Light and Middler, this series does enough to be a worthwhile watch for anyone who isn’t completely sick of politics at this point.